Library and Archives Canada (LAC) encourages all Canadian universities with graduate programs to

 Direct links to full text files

-The LAC harvesting workflow uses the ETD-MS identifier field to locate and download the associated files.
+The LAC harvesting workflow uses a direct link in the ETD-MS identifier field to locate and download the associated files.
 We can download multiple files per thesis.
 The identifier URLs must point directly to the files (and not only to a repository landing page).
-There should be no spaces in the URLs.
+Spaces and special characters in the URLs must be correctly encoded.
+If the link redirects, the redirected link must also be correctly encoded, without spaces.
+URLs must end with the file type extension (.pdf, .mp3, etc.).

 ETD-MS descriptive metadata